by Charlie Jacoby

 It is designed as a ‘mountain’ rifle: lightweight and with the break-barrel rifle’s reputation for greater accuracy than the bolt-action.
 It is Merkel’s go at matching the Blaser K95.
 I prefer the K95 (disclosure: Blaser sponsors films on Fieldsports Channel, Merkel does not).

 The K5 grew out of the K120, the rifle Merkel produced for its 120th anniversary.
-Compared the the K3 and the K4, the stock shape makes it look prettier.
+Compared with the K3 and the K4, the stock shape makes it look prettier.

 Here is Sebastian von Stauffenberg from Merkel to talk through the rifle: